NearHuscarl/flutter_login/README.md

 Enum     |   Description |
 -------- |---------------|
+EMAIL | The User Field will be set to be email
-email | The User Field will be set to be email name  | The User Field will be set to be username
+NAME  | The User Field will be set to be username PHONE  | The User Field will be set to be phone

 ## Examples